This digital companion is a “making of” of the cosmopolitan revolutionary moment documented in Rogue Revolutionaries.

 List of archives

 This curated list of archives used in the book Rogue Revolutionaries is based on ease of access and availability of digitized collections.

 Copies of primary sources and historical documents

-Selection of sources and interpretations used in Rogue Revolutionaries in a short 3D book.
+Selection of sources and interpretations used in Rogue Revolutionaries.

 Map of revolutionary projects

 Cast of characters